amymcgovern/pyparrot/README.md

 * All drones:  Python 3 and untangle package

    I use the [anaconda](https://www.anaconda.com/download/) installer and package manager for python.

+* Vision:  If you intend to process the camera files, you will need to install opencv.

 * Wifi connection: [zeroconf](https://pypi.python.org/pypi/zeroconf)